Are you worried about suicide?

 • changes at school such as dropping grades, having difficulty concentrating, or interacting less with peers

-• sleep or energy problems such as low or very high energy, sleeping much more or much less than usual
+• sleep or energy problems such as low or very high energy, or sleeping much more or much less than usual

 • hearing things others cannot hear, or saying that someone is trying to control their mind